Need to move hard drive to new computer in Windows 10?

 "I bought a new computer a couple of days ago.
-Every time I try to move a hard drive to a new computer, I always get boot errors, or Windows 10 not activated.
-That always bothered me.
-How do I move a Windows installation to a new PC without having to format it?
-What’s the proper way to do this?
+Every time I try to move my hard drive to my new computer, I always get boot errors, or Windows 10 needs to be activated again!
+How do I move my Windows installation to my new PC without having to format the old drive or reinstall Windows?
 Any advice would be appreciated."

-Can you move Windows installation hard drive to new computer?
+Can I move my Windows installation drive to new computer?

 Different hardware types

-However, OEM copy is designed to be locked to the hardware they were originally installed on.
-Microsoft doesn’t enable you to move those OEM copies of Windows to another computer.
-If you have to move OEM license to another computer, you can call support staff of Microsoft to activate the license for you.
-Otherwise, you’ll get into “move hard drive to new computer in Windows 10 not activated” issue.
+Unfortunately, transferring an OEM license is not as straightforward as Retail and Volume licenses.
+OEM copies are designed to be locked to the hardware they were originally installed on by the manufacturer.
+Microsoft doesn’t allow you to move OEM copies of Windows to another computer and if you have managed to move your OEM license to another computer, then you have to call Microsoft support to ask them to activate the license.
+If you choose not to call Microsoft support after moving the OEM license you will get into “move hard drive to new computer in Windows 10 not activated” issue.

 Move hard drive to new computer in Windows 10 without hardware issue